ucan-wg/spec/README.md

 Any other witnesses in the selected UCAN not issued by the same DID as the revocation issuer MUST be treated as valid.

-Revocations MAY be deleted once the UCAN the reference expires or otherwise becomes invalid via its proactive mechanisms.
+Revocations MAY be deleted once the UCAN that they reference expires or otherwise becomes invalid via its proactive mechanisms.

 ## 5.8 Backwards Compatibility